Celebrating Halloween in New Jersey is spooktastic!

 March in a Halloween Parade in New Jersey

 In 2019, we created a new listing of New Jersey Halloween Parades.
 There were nearly 90 Halloween Parades in New Jersey.

 Not all, but some New Jersey Halloween parades will happen again this year.
 I can understand the concerns parade organizers have.
 A popular parade can bring out thousands of residents and visitors and that would be a violation of the current NJ requirements for event capacity.
-If your favorite parade was cancelled, don’t get discouraged.
+If your favorite parade was canceled, don’t get discouraged.
 Just look to this list of New Jersey Halloween activities for other ideas.

 We continue to monitor if last year’s events will reoccur, but I also suggest asking around in your local community.
 I expect that there will be several Halloween parades that will happen but may not be promoted publicly in an effort to keep crowd size down.

 You can also view our calendar and scroll through by day to make sure you don’t miss any.

 Drive thru a unique Halloween light display in New Jersey

 The Skylands Stadium Jack O’ Lantern experience is one of the newest Halloween activities in New Jersey.
 Thanks to our partnership with Chevrolet last year we were able to experience it for ourselves.

 As we test drove the 2021 Chevy trailer throughout the stadium, property, and surrounding cornfields we were able to ooh and awe at over 5,000+ Jack-O-Lanterns.
 We saw some of the most spectacular pumpkin displays we have ever seen.

 Even better, admission includes visiting the Halloween carnival at the stadium.
 There’s an extra fee to ride the rides, pet the animals, paint a pumpkin, mine for gems, or roast marshmallows for smores, but it provides a way to add extra Halloween fun to your night.